Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 Step 1: Choose a colour

 To paint your wooden ceiling and wall panels, you can basically choose any colour quality, regardless of the material.
-If you want a silk matt look, choose our MissPompadour Eggshell Varnish.
-For a matt look, we recommend our MissPompadour Matt Varnish.
+If you want a semi-gloss look, choose our MissPompadour Eggshell Varnish.
+For a matt look, we recommend our MissPompadour Matt Varnish, the CosyColours chalk varnish or our soft LittlePomp chalk varnish.
 You can also use wall paints, for example to paint the ceiling in the same look as the wall.
-For example, choose MissPompadour - The Valuable Wall Paint or the chalk paints from LittlePomp.
-If you can't decide on a matching white, order the colour cards!
+Choose MissPompadour - The Valuable Wall Paint or the chalk paints from LittlePomp, for example .
+If you can't decide on a matching white, it's best to order the colour-cards!

 Step 3: Clean the wooden ceiling or wall panels

 Clean the surfaces to prepare them well for painting.
-Dust can be vacuumed away first.
+You can vacuum away dust first.
 Then use To Clean - MissPompadour Cleaner and lukewarm water to degrease the surfaces.
-Then wipe well with clean water.
+Then wipe well with clear water.
 It is important that the surface is free of dust and grease.
 Everything must dry well before painting.

 Wood:

-If you expect an increased load, then prime plastic panelling or already painted surfaces with a thin layer of To Bond - MissPompadour Primer for better adhesion of the paint to the substrate.
-This is not necessary for ceilings, as they are not exposed to heavy loads.
-With plastic wall panelling, you should be on the safe side and prime with the primer if you want to paint with the wall paints.
+If you are expecting an increased load, then prime plastic panelling or already painted surfaces with a thick layer of To Bond & Block for better adhesion of the paint to the substrate.
+You can do without this for ceilings, as these are not exposed to heavy loads.
+With plastic wall panelling, you should play it safe and prime it, especially if you want to paint with the wall paints.

 Step 5: Paint the surfaces